Points de contrôle

 In this hands-on lab you learn the differences between a Network Load Balancer and an Application Load Balancer, and how to set them up for your applications running on Compute Engine virtual machines (VMs).

 There are several ways you can load balance on Google Cloud.
-This lab takes you through the set up of the following load balancers:
+This lab takes you through the setup of the following load balancers:

 You are encouraged to type the commands yourself, which can help you learn the core concepts.
 Many labs include a code block that contains the required commands.
 You can easily copy and paste the commands from the code block into the appropriate places during the lab.

-- Set up an Application Load Balancer.
+- Create an Application Load Balancer.

 Setup and requirements